m7a/lo-maenmpc/README.md

 sample rate of the speakers) and one on the local machine.

-No existing program seemed to support this completely but the networked nature of the music player daemon [mpd(1)](https://manpages.debian.org/bookworm/mpd/mpd.1.en.html) was promising to provide a nice building block for such a setup.
+No existing program seemed to support this completely but the networked nature of the Music Player Daemon [mpd(1)](https://manpages.debian.org/bookworm/mpd/mpd.1.en.html) was promising to provide a nice building block for such a setup.
 MPD does not come with native support for stars-based ratings and play counts.
 These features are instead addressed by various support programs.
-There are only few clients that support stars-based ratings.
+There are only a few clients that support stars-based ratings.

 Here are some useful programs to consider for these purposes: